 It is this time of year on our dog walks that we pass the numerous elderflower bushes along the edge of the forest.
 It was the aroma of blooming elderflowers and the fresh crop of strawberries picked in the morning from the garden that inspired this jam.

 I also like to use it as a filling for sponge cakes or like in these strawberry Linzer biscuits.

-- Diets: dairy free, egg free, gluten free, nut free and vegan.
+- FREE FROM: dairy free, egg free, gluten free, nut free and vegan.

-- Taste: fresh taste of early summer and a light elderflower taste.
+- TASTE & TEXTURE: fresh taste of early summer with a VERY light elderflower taste.

 For this jam recipe all you need are these four ingredients:

 TIP: I highly recommend using metric measurements and a digital kitchen scale, rather than cup measurements.
 If you have ever ended up with dry, dense or crumbly baked goods, it might be because of inaccurate volume measurements, not all measuring cups are made equally.
 All my recipes on this blog are carefully developed so that you can easily recreate them in your own kitchen with success, using metric measurements.
 It is also a lot easier, less messy and you will get far better, consistent results. 🙂